 Welcome to the UAB Neuroendocrine Surgery Lab

 The UAB Neuroendocrine Surgery Lab is jointly led by Principal Investigators in the Department of Surgery: Dr. Herbert Chen, Dr. Renata Jaskula-Sztul and Dr. J. Bart Rose.
-Their research focuses on the role of cellular signaling pathways in the differentiation and growth of neuroendocrine (NE) tumors of the thyroid, lungs, gastrointestinal tract, and pancreas.
-NE tumors are the second most common cause of isolated hepatic metastases.
-These tumors often cause debilitating symptoms due to excessive hormonal secretion which characterizes these NE lesions.
-Besides surgery, there are limited curative and palliative treatments available to patients with NE tumors (NETs), emphasizing the need for the development of other forms of therapy.
+Their research focuses on the role of cellular signaling pathways in the differentiation and growth of neuroendocrine tumors (NETs) of the thyroid, lungs, gastrointestinal tract, and pancreas.

 Finding ways to help patients and advance science in NETs